scidsg/hushline/docs/threat-model.md

 - The security assumptions of RSA (4096-bit GPG and SSH keys) are valid.
 - The security assumptions of bcrypt with randomly-generated salts are valid.
 - The security/anonymity assumptions of Tor and the onion service protocol are valid.
-- The security assumptions of the Tails operating system are valid.
 - The security assumptions of Hush Line dependencies, specifically Debian, the Linux kernel, application packages, application dependencies are valid.

 ### Other Assumptions or Factors